Biodiversity

 Podocarpus falcatus

-With glowing passion and warmth, it is still spoken among the residents of Entoto about when the water level a reasonable time after the rainy season still stood one metre higher in Entoto's deep streams and its enchanting nature rock baths.
-It is thus quite close to the time when Entoto's mountain massif and its canyons could carry significantly higher water quantity and therefore supply the population in the Capital with fresh water to a much greater extent.
+With glowing passion and warmth, it is still spoken among the residents of Entoto about how, for a reasonable time after the rainy season, the water level in Entoto's high-plateau streams and enchanting nature rock baths still stood one metre higher.
+It is thus quite close to the time when Entoto's mountain massif and its canyons could carry significantly higher water quantity and, therefore, supply the population in the Capital with fresh water to a much greater extent.
+However, restoring an indigenous forest on a highland is a difficult task because the deep armour of endemic vegetation is missing.
+Therefore, human technology, such as gabions and mountain anchors, is often required.

 Conclusion and Wonderful Solution